-• In air, particles of 1 μm diameter or less, any density, will track most flows.
+- In water or other liquids, particles of 100 μm diameter or less, any density, will track most flows. - In air, particles of 1 μm diameter or less, any density, will track most flows.

-Similar considerations to dyes: 1) Particles must track with the flow 2) Want particles to NOT disturb flow 3)Want particles to show up - HIGH VISIBILITY
+Similar considerations to dyes:1) Particles must track with the flow2) Want particles to NOT disturb flow3)Want particles to show up - HIGH VISIBILITY